-The definitive ranking of two-factor authentication methods
+We rank the best two-factor authentication methods

 SMS-based 2FA is easy and convenient.
 It's also not very secure.

-You give your phone number when you sign up for an account or if you go back and enable 2FA at a later time, and after the number is verified it's used to send you a code anytime you need to authenticate that you are really you.
-It's super easy and super convenient which means plenty of people use it and plenty of companies offer it as the only means to secure an account.
+You give your phone number when you sign up for an account or if you go back and enable 2FA at a later time.
+Then, after the number is verified, it's used to send a code anytime you need to authenticate that you are really you.
+It's super easy and convenient, which means plenty of people use it, and many companies offer it as the only means to secure an account.

 Ease of use and convenience are great things, but nothing else about SMS is good.
-SMS was never designed to be a secure means of communication and since it's an industry standard, even an app like Signal that does offer encrypted and secure messaging still sends SMS messages as plain text.
+SMS was never designed to be a secure means of communication.
+Since it's an industry standard, even an app like Signal that does offer encrypted and secure messaging still sends SMS messages as plain text.
 Nathan Collier, a senior malware intelligence analyst at Malwarebytes, describes SMS like this:

-SMS text messages, which are sent and stored on servers in plain text, can be intercepted during transit.
-Moreover, it's possible for SMS messages to be sent to the wrong number.
+SMS text messages, sent and stored on servers in plain text, can be intercepted during transit.
+Moreover, SMS messages can be sent to the wrong number.
 And when messages reach the correct number, there is no notification from the recipient as to whether the message was read or even received.

 A bigger problem is that carriers can (and have been) tricked into authorizing a new SIM card using the phone number of someone else.
-If someone really wanted to get access to your bank account or order a bunch of stuff from Amazon using your credit card, all they need to do is convince someone at your carrier that they're you, you lost your phone, and you need your number moved to a new SIM card that they happen to be holding.
+So if someone really wanted to get access to your bank account or order a bunch of stuff from Amazon using your credit card, all they need to do is convince someone at your carrier that they're you, you lost your phone, and you need your number moved to a new SIM card that they happen to be holding.

+All of this goes for email-based authentication, too.
+Email is really the only way any account recovery process can work, and plenty of places like your bank will want to send you a code via email to log in from a new device.
+It's just not very secure, and everyone in the industry knows it.
+So maybe fixing how email is used as a backbone for this sort of thing is what comes next.

 You should just probably use this